ricokahler/hocify/README.md

 ### Using two or more hooks with `hocify`

 The following example shows how you can use two hooks with `hocify`.
-Note that it's better to create a combined custom hook over creatitng multiple HOCs.
+Note that it's better to create a combined custom hook over creating multiple HOCs.

 ```js
 import React from 'react';